TOSIT-IO/tdp-website/content/reports/240202-contributors.md

 ---
 type: contributors
-date: 2024-02-02
 description: |
   Review of PRs for collections, repositories management and preparations for TDP-1.1.
 ---

-# TDP contributors meeting notes
+# Notes from February 2th, 2024

 Discussions about current open PR and TDP 1.1 release.
 Subjects on TDP website, `tdp-observability` logging and dashboards, status update of the TDP Stack 1.1 development and TDP repositories management.